 He died on November 8, 397 in Candes and was buried on November 11 in Tours, a place that has been a pilgrimage site since the 5th century.

-It is precisely on the date of his burial that the day dedicated to him is celebrated, and it is believed that the summer of St. Martin is due to him because on the eve and the day of November 10 and 11, the weather usually improves and the sun appears from behind the clouds.
+It is precisely on the date of his burial that the day dedicated to him is celebrated, and it is believed that the summer of St. Martin is due to him because on the eve and the day of November 10 and 11, it is usual for the weather to improve and for the sun to appear from behind the clouds.

 And why do we eat chestnuts and drink foot-water?
-As if you needed an excuse to eat a cone of hot chestnuts and drink a good pinga, right?
+It’s as if you need an excuse to eat a hot cone and drink a good pinga, isn’t it?
 But there are some reasons!

 Whether they’re roasted, boiled with fennel or ground, chestnuts are one of the foods of choice at this time of year.